EpicMorgGames/metamod-r-game-tests/README.md

 * [metamod-am\metamod-hl1](https://github.com/alliedmodders/metamod-hl1/blob/master/metamod/games.h) by [alliedmodders](https://github.com/alliedmodders/)
 * [metamod-p-cmake](https://github.com/SamVanheer/Metamod-P-CMake/blob/master/metamod/games.h) (just opmtimazed c-make fork).

-and merge it to one big cleanuped list.
+and we are merged it to one big cleanuped and actualized list.
+Why not?

 Now we are checking mods to compablity with [reHLDS](https://github.com/dreamstalker/rehlds)  and [Metamod-r](https://github.com/theAsmodai/metamod-r).

 If all be ok we will pull this list to awesome metamod-r.